gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What—" he started,
 then stopped.
 Shouldn't he be worried or afraid or, or *something*?
+He was,
-As he had the thought he realized that he was, but that it felt strangely distant, as if his feelings were in his mother's treasured cake pan and he was looking at them through its glass lid.
+but it felt strangely distant, as if his feelings were in his mother's treasured cake pan and he was looking at them through its glass lid.